City of LA Sues Reporter, Police Critics Over Mistaken Release of Officers' Photos

 McNicholas filed a government claim against the City of Los Angeles seeking damages for the photo release, a required bureaucratic first step before a lawsuit can be filed.

-McNicholas' office did not immediately respond to a request for additional information on when or where the threats had taken place, or how many officers he was describing.

-The LAPD spokesperson also would not address McNicholas' allegations, citing ongoing litigation.
+The LAPD spokesperson also would not address McNicholas' allegations, citing the ongoing litigation.

 Chief Michel Moore addressed the photo release again in a department-wide email sent to officers Wednesday, in which he asked officers to send an email message to headquarters if they were working in an undercover role.